 What is Harvest Hosts?

-Harvest Hosts is a network of wineries, farms and agri-tourism sites that invite self-contained RVers to visit and stay overnight for free.
+Harvest Hosts is a network of wineries, farms, golf resorts, and agri-tourism sites that invite self-contained RVers to visit and stay overnight for free.
 We loved the idea of being able to have unique experiences and enjoy supporting local business by purchasing the locally grown and produced products during our travels.
-And, with a Harvest Host membership costing just $40 for a year, we felt it was a bargain that would pay for itself in just 1 or 2 stays.
+Membership prices pay for themselves after a few visits.
+Save 15% off the price of membership when you use discount code RVLOVE

 The owner, Sandy Giusti, called me back – she’d be delighted to host us.
 “Ignore the GPS directions, they will take you to the wrong place” she advised, before giving me very specific directions to find their property.
 We overshot our mark slightly and had to turn around, but arrived in the early evening and pulled up in the driveway between two houses.